camunda-community-hub/camunda-space-traders/README.md

 - Accept your first contract.
 - Purchase your first ship.
+- Arrive at an asteroid field.
 - Mine your first ore.
 - Deliver your first goods to the contract.
+- Deliver 10/25/50/75 % of your contract goods.
 - Fulfill your first contract.

-(This is not easy to reach and requires an advanced strategy.)
+Note that delivering 10% or more of your contract goods is not easy to reach.
+You may need to optimize your process and consider advanced strategies.